 - Facial paralysis: Some syndromes, such as Bell's palsy, can cause partial paralysis of the face.
 Our pediatric plastic surgeons can perform facial reanimation by using nerve grafts and other techniques to improve facial movement and restore a child's ability to smile.

 At Comer Children's Hospital, we take a multidisciplinary approach to treating large birthmarks, such as port wine stains and vascular malformations.
-Our pediatric plastic surgeons work closely with pediatric dermatologists to treat these problems.
+Our pediatric surgeons work closely with pediatric dermatologists and other specialists to treat these problems.
 Many birthmarks can be successfully treated with laser therapy in an outpatient setting.
 Some very large birthmarks--known as congenital nevi--may require more sophisticated treatment using implantable balloons (tissue expanders) that expand tissue so that blemished skin can be removed in favor of birthmark-free skin.

 Poland's syndrome and other conditions may result in the uneven or absent development of breast muscles and tissue.
 Plastic and reconstructive surgeons can greatly improve appearance by using implants and reconstructive surgery to fashion normal-looking breasts and nipples.